jolicode/MediaBundle/doc/transformers.rst

 Crop
 ~~~~

-This transform crops a part of the image based on coordinates.
+This transformer crops a part of the image based on coordinates.
 It is useful if you want to extract a specific part of the image.

 .. code-block:: yaml